 Overview of Liquid-Solid Separation

-Liquid-solid separation involves removing solids from liquids, either to purify the liquid, recover valuable solids, or both.
+Definition: Liquid-solid separation involves removing solids from liquids, either to purify the liquid, recover valuable solids, or both.
 This separation of solid from liquid is essential in many industrial applications where the presence of solids in liquids can compromise product quality, cause equipment damage, or lead to operational inefficiencies.
-Various solid-liquid separation techniques are employed to achieve this, ensuring that the process is efficient and meets the specific needs of the industry.
+Various solid-liquid separation techniques are employed during early stages to achieve this, ensuring that the process is efficient and meets the specific needs of the industry.

 Filtration